-THink MBC has been working with a compounding chemist to develop truly effective, and legal, numbing creams and gels.
-We’ve learned a lot, tested a lot, and we’re happy to share the results with you, our customers.
+THink MBC has been working with compounding pharmacies to develop truly effective, and legal, numbing creams and gels.
+We’ve learned a lot, tested a lot, and we’re happy to continue to share the results with you, our customers.

-It’s really, really important to get the base cream or gel right.
-Get them wrong and the skin won’t absorb the anaesthetic (=Pain).
+It’s really important to get the base cream or gel right.
+Get them wrong and the skin won’t absorb the anaesthetic (= Pain).
 Pre-treatment numbing cream needs to be water-based, otherwise it won’t absorb.
 The pH of creams and gels needs to be close to 7 for the skin to absorb them quickly.
-Standard creams and gels are often acidic (low pH to preserve the anaesthetic), which is a problem.
+Standard creams and gels are often acidic (low pH to preserve the anaesthetic), which can be a problem.

-These formulations can be obtained from Tugun Compounders or you can work with your own compounder to develop an equivalent.
-With Tugun you can ask for the THink Formulations.
-Note we have no commercial relationship with Tugun, other than buying our anaesthetics from them.
+These formulations can be obtained from Keperra Compounding Pharmacy (KCP) or you can work with your own compounder to develop an equivalent.
+With KCP you can ask for the THink Formulations.
+Note we have no commercial relationship with KCP, other than buying our anaesthetics from them.

 Anaesthetics and Regulation in Australia

-Topical anaesthetics are controlled by federal and sometimes state government regulation and cosmetic tattooists need be very careful what they use is legal.
+Topical anaesthetics are controlled by federal and state & territory government regulation and cosmetic tattooists need be very careful what they use, and how it is supplied, is legal.
 Health authorities are now conducting audits of premises to check what is being used.